Logistics and the parcel delivery marketLOGISTICS MARKET STUDY

 Logistics – Parcel delivery market study

-Logistics particularly as it relates to the consumer delivery business is a two horse race.
-FedEx and UPS have long duked it out, in effect, having a duopoly over an entire category.
-One might argue that the US Postal Service should be included in this group as well, but FedEx is one of the USPS’s biggest customers, co-opting its last mile delivery.
+Logistics, particularly as it relates to the consumer delivery business, is a two-horse race.
+FedEx and UPS duke it out, in effect, having a duopoly over an entire category.
+One might argue that the US Postal Service should be included in this group as well.
+But FedEx is one of the USPS’s biggest customers, co-opting its last mile delivery.

 However, the industry is in a state of flux and all players, regardless of size, should take note.

 The state of FedEx and UPS, the leaders of logistics

 By all measurements, both FedEx and UPS continue to strengthen their market dominance.
 FedEx accounts for about $50 billion in revenue with UPS doing about $10 billion more.
 There are an ample number of customers to keep FedEx and UPS fat and happy for a while, especially with more and more consumers turning to online retail.

 With that being said, what are these two saying about themselves to both preserve and attract new customers?
 First, let’s take a look at FedEx:

 The second touts the price savings FedEx Ground customers lord over UPS Ground.
 While price is a sensitive issue for most businesses that ship a lot of products, it’s difficult to believe that the price differences between FedEx and UPS are all that significant, if they really exist at all.
 Each is going to do what it can to keep or attract new business.

 But even now, UPS drops the “brown” theme, focusing instead of fast delivery.
 A table stake in the category of logistics.